pangenome/HumanPangenomeBYOD2024/02_SmallPangenomeGraphBuildingFromSequenceAlignments.md

 ### Getting started

-Ask for interactive session (let's ask for a bit more CPUs this round):
+Ask for interactive session (let's ask for a bit more CPUs and memory this round):

-    srun --nodes=1 --tasks=16 --mem=8g --time 24:00:00 --job-name "interactive_small" --pty /bin/bash
+    srun --nodes=1 --tasks=16 --mem=96g --time 24:00:00 --job-name "interactive_small" --pty /bin/bash

 Make sure you have `pggb` and its tools loaded: